LSSTDESC/tables_io/docs/quickstart.md

 ```

 Here, the type of file to write to is specified by the file name suffix, 'hdf5'.
-If necessary, [`write` (docs)](#tables_io.io_utils.write.write) will convert the object to the related tabular type, then write to the specified file type.
+If necessary, {py:func}`write <tables_io.io_utils.write.write>` will convert the object to the related tabular type, then write to the specified file type.
 Otherwise, `tables_io` has a native file type for each of the tabular formats, which are listed in <project:#supported-tabular-formats>.
-You can write files to their native format by using [`write_native`](#tables_io.io_utils.write.write_native) directly.
+You can write files to their native format by using {py:func}`write_native <tables_io.io_utils.write.write_native>` directly.

 (supported-file-formats)=